nbgeorgiev/ESP8266/README.md

 # ESP8266
 Repo for all ESP8266 projects.
-Mainly home IoT devices - monitoring and automation.
+Mainly home IoT devices for monitoring and automation.